 > There are three hand-held VHF sets: ICOM MC73-Euro - Raymarine 101 plus a 3rd Brand X yellow h/h VHF as our grab-bag backup

 > An ICOM IC M-802 SSB with an ICOM AT-141 tuner Single Side-band (SSB) unit, connected to a Pactor modem p4 DR7400 also installed in August 2018 to complete our long-range communication systems - a "Giant Dynaplate" installed under the port quarter of the hull makes for the adequate grounding of the SSB.
 Picture here is just the equipment needed to install the SSB set itself; we managed to find spaces for everything (see pictures of chart table area above)

-> A Furuno NX-300 modern Navtex receiver with its own aerial, but currently linked to our RR Mast-head aerial for long-range communication (using its own Furuno aerial gave the most appalling results!)
+> A Furuno NX-300 modern Navtex receiver with its own aerial, but currently linked to our RR Mast-head aerial for long-range communication (using its the supplied Furuno aerial gave the most appalling results!)

 > A Sea-Me active radar transponder on our radar pole & an Echo-Max passive radar reflector in the mast